 - the name and address of the Nominee Purchaser;

 - the date by which the freeholder is to provide the Counter-Notice (at least two months after service of the Initial Notice is given).

 Where the freehold is severed (in different ownerships) the participating tenants must decide which of the freeholders is to be considered as the reversioner for the purpose of receiving the Notice.
 Some care should be taken in this selection since the freeholders have the right to go to court for an order to change the reversioner to another of their number, with possible cost implications to the tenants.
 Generally the major freeholder - the freeholder with the greater share of the freehold - should be chosen as reversioner.
 Copies of the Notice must be served on all other freeholders.

-The Notice must be signed by all the participating tenants; no one can sign on their behalf.
+The Notice must be signed by or on behalf of all the participating tenants.

 The Initial Notice must be served on the freeholder and any other person known or believed to be a 'relevant landlord' (a person with a leasehold interest proposed to be acquired by the action).